kmenzli/sphinx-poc/docs/Administration.rst

 |image318|

-This tab allows administrators of the platform, define permissions related to all spaces of the platform.
+This tab allows administrators of the platform to define permissions related to all spaces of the platform.

 To define who can create spaces: